woojiahao/coding-challenges/README.md

 # codewars-challenges
-List of links to CodeWars Challenges
+List of links to CodeWars Challenges and my solutions to them

 All of my solutions are not the best, when I do perform a revision on all of the past Katas, I will post my newly updated solutions!

 ## Equal Sides Of An Array